 Your employees can ask a customer to leave the store and not to return if the customer refuses to allow staff to check their bag.
 It is also important to know that you could be charged with assault if your staff conduct the bag check without permission.
 This includes forcing a customer to open their bag, or physically touching a customer.

-Your employees are allowed to detain a customer and call the police or shopping centre security where they suspect the customer has stolen items from the store.
+Your employees are allowed call the police or shopping centre security where they suspect the customer has stolen items from the store.
 It is important to know that you could face action for false imprisonment if the customer is found not to have stolen anything.